 Text types are categories of print, spoken, visual or audiovisual text, identified in terms of purpose, audience and features.
 Text types and textual conventions vary across languages and cultures, and provide information about the society and culture in which they are produced.
 Students are encouraged to listen to, read and view a range of texts, and need to be provided with opportunities to engage with them.

-Styles of writing are the features, patterns and rules of texts which are determined by the text type and the context, audience and purpose of the text.
+Styles of writing are the features, patterns and rules of texts which are determined by the text type and the context, purpose and audience of the text.
 They also include protocols for participating in communication, such as ways of initiating conversations, framing requests, disagreeing and responding.
 Students are expected to respond to and produce the following styles of writing individually or in combination: descriptive, informative, personal, persuasive and reflective.

 In school-based assessments and the ATAR course examinations, students are expected to respond to and/or produce a range of spoken and written text types in various styles of writing in Korean.